 To Replace the Alcohol

-What I’ve discovered over my alcohol free year is that alot of it is just about theatre when it comes to our drinks.
+What I’ve discovered over the last 2 alcohol free years is that alot of it is just about theatre when it comes to our drinks.
 We want something pretty to look at , something that looks special so that we can treat ourselves after a hard day, or that feels like it goes with that amazing meal we’ve just cooked.
 I’ve come up with some wine replacements and mocktails that do just that, here are a few of my favourites.

 Friexenet Alcohol Free Cava – as an ex wine drinker and cava lover I can honestly say that this is great.
 It’s not sweet, it tastes like cava without the poisonous aftertaste, it’s fairly inexpensive (currently £4.50 from Tesco or Morrisons), it looks the part and it comes guilt and hangover free.
 You can buy it in Rose or White, both are lovely.
 I serve mine with a frozen organic raspberry at the bottom of my glass and the best thing is… you can even drink it for breakfast!!!